C++ has a mechanism called templates to reduce code duplication when supporting numerous data types.

 Template classes and Inheritance:

-A templated class may be derived from a regular non-templated C++ class or derived from another templated class:
+1. A templated class may be derived from a regular non-templated C++ base class

 1) Example of a templated class derived from a regular non-templated C++ class: